Cannabis Testing Equipment

 At Conquer Scientific we take pride in selling only the highest quality pre-owned cannabis testing equipment and services at affordable prices.
 We understand that setting up or improving your cannabis testing lab is very important, and sourcing the right equipment is the first step you need to take if you want to achieve great quality in your products that is why Conquer Scientific will give you the necessary resources to help you succeed in this growing market.

 We will guide you towards success with our team of experts, providing you with training, method development and establishing quality assurance-quality control (QA/QC) plans along with servicing of the instruments.

 Fatih Büyüksönmez, Ph.D., P.E., the founder, and CEO of Conquer Scientific and a professor emeritus of environmental engineering, is a highly experienced, world-renowned scientist in his field.
 His background includes research into pesticides, heavy metals, volatile organic chemicals, and terpenes in a wide array of environmental components and agricultural sources.
 His work with terpenes was recognized with the Research Excellence Award by USCC.
-Having published extensively in the area, his training and academic experience has provided the insight and knowledge to understand, not only the instrumentation but the science behind lab testing, this is what separates Conquer Scientific from other vendors.
+Having published extensively in the area, his training and academic experience have provided the insight and knowledge to understand, not only the instrumentation but the science behind lab testing, this is what separates Conquer Scientific from other vendors.

-Our Equipment will provide a wide variety of testing applications, such as:
+Our equipment will provide a wide variety of testing applications like:

 - Potency testing for THC & Cannabinoids

 - Moisture Content

 - Heavy metals